markshannon/pep622-critique/README.md

 ## Examples of chained `elif` tests in CPython

+The rationale for PEP 622 states

-There are five examples of in the standard library of an `if` statement containing two or more `elif` clauses which include an `isinstance` check.
+There are twelve examples of in the standard library of an `if` statement containing two or more `elif` clauses which include an `isinstance` check.
 Query: https://lgtm.com/query/8460807749847811825/

 These are:
 https://lgtm.com/projects/g/python/cpython/snapshot/cb3202860b5cd12bcfda1489774333cb6747ff5e/files/Lib/ast.py?sort=name&dir=ASC&mode=heatmap#L80